pyvista/fast-simplification/README.rst

    ...     vertices_out, faces_out, normals_out = mesh_simplifier.getMesh()
    ...     return vertices_out, faces_out, normals_out

-Now, time it and compare with the non-vtk API of this library:
+Now, time it and compare with the non-VTK API of this library:

 .. code:: python